Jean Doumanian: Saturday Night Live

 In a cliffhanger titled "Who Shot C.R." from the episode on February 21, 1981, cast member Charles Rocket was "shot" after cast members shared their grievances with Rocket and with one another.
 When that episode's host, Charlene Tilton, asked Rocket what it felt like to be shot, he replied "Oh man, it's the first time I've been shot in my life.
 I'd like to know who the fuck did it."
 The uncensored expletive, seemingly planned, landed the show, its producer and the network in trouble.
 After one further episode on March 7, 1981, the show was put on a month-long hiatus after NBC executives decided the show needed an immediate overhaul, and Doumanian was dismissed from her position at SNL and replaced by Dick Ebersol, who fired Gottfried, Risley and Rocket before the end of the hiatus.
 After one episode on April 11, the 1981 Writers Guild of America strike began, causing the season to end early.
 After the season ended, Ebersol fired Matthius and Dillon.
-Only Piscopo, Murphy, and writers Pam Norris, Barry Blaustein and David Sheffield remained from Doumanian's tenure when the next season started.
+Only Piscopo, Murphy, and writers Pam Norris, Barry Blaustein and David Sheffield remained from Doumanian's tenure when the next season started (Doyle-Murray was kept on as a writer for the next season, as well, but was not credited for the April 11 episode).
 One of Doumanian's writers, Terry Sweeney, would become a cast member on the show in 1985 after Lorne Michaels returned to replace Ebersol.

-In 2010, former cast writer Harry Shearer disclosed to Howard Stern that Doumanian rejected his proposal to bring in highly experienced talent and instead told him that she did not think she "want[ed] people who know what they're doing."

-On February 15, 2015, Doumanian attended the SNL 40th anniversary special, although she apparently had not been officially invited, and it was said that SNL executives were not happy about her presence.
-Ebersol was not present.
+On February 15, 2015, Doumanian attended the SNL 40th anniversary special.